TylerAndreasen/ProgrammingNotes/CPP.md

 2. Pointers:

-Pointers are related to aliases, but not the same.
+Pointers are related to aliases, but are not the same.
 Where aliases allow multiple names to be given to the same data (calling my step brother Smurf instead of his acutal name).
 While pointers store a number which is the location in memory of the variable being considered.
 This principle is not complicated but using them correctly and effectively may be beyond the scope of what I can achieve at almost 5am.

 The below code shows about what I expected.
 The value in `alpha` is the assigned `7`, and the address of `alpha` is accessible with the `&` operator.
 Further, the value in the variable `charlie` is equal to the address of `alpha`.
 And the address of `charlie` is different from the address of `alpha`.